Nissan Ariya vs Nissan Rogue

 Does the federal $7,500 credit apply to the Nissan Ariya?

-How much faster does an EV pay back at higher annual mileage?
+How much faster does break-even happen at higher annual miles?